EdinburghUniversityTheatreCompany/Constitution/ProductionGuidelines.md

     - Contact the Secretary and they will try to find another use for it as above, but it is likely that  the room will have to be babysat.
 This literally means having someone sit in it for the duration of the slot.
 If you can’t find someone, the Secretary will be able to help.
 ## 2.5 PUBLICITY
 ###### This section was reviewed by the Marketing Manager, who can be contacted at marketing@bedlamtheatre.co.uk
-### Online publicity
-- Cast and production team lists are a great way to hype up your show early on (and people really like them).
-Make sure to include your prod team as they are just as important!
-- **If you do make one, they are due within a week of your show being cast,** so it’s a good idea to  start thinking about this before you have a cast.
-- Your show will be made public on the Bedlam website two weeks before opening night.
-- **A Facebook event cover and cover photo for the page are both needed.** Please be aware they are slightly different sizes (event cover is 1920 x 1080 pixels and the cover photo is 820 x 312).
-- **You must send your show blurb and Facebook event cover to the marketing manager at least 16 days before opening night** so your Facebook and EUSA event can go up in time.
-- Trailers are not necessary, but they are fun and good for exposure.
-If you do produce one, this can be sent to the Marketing Manager and uploaded to the Bedlam page in the run up to your show.
-- The Bedlam Instagram and Twitter will also publicise the show, but encourage cast members to post as much as they can to reach a wide audience.
-- Speak to the Marketing Manager if you are interested in obtaining sponsorship.
-This can be good for publicity, and for your budget.
-### Posters
-You need to design a poster.
-This can look pretty much however you want, but it must include:
-- **‘The EUTC Presents’, or ‘The Edinburgh University Theatre Company Presents’.**
-- **Title of show - Dates (including year) and times**
-- **Correct prices**
-- **Both the EUTC and Bedlam Theatre logos**
-  - If not performing at Bedlam, the Bedlam Theatre logo is not necessary.
-  - Logos are available on the Bedlam website, or from the Marketing Manager.
-- **Any specific requirements of your rights agreement.**
-- **Correct spelling of the above.**
-The Marketing Manager will ask to see your posters before they're printed to check they’re of a high standard.
-The Marketing Manager will print an A0 version of your poster out of their budget to be put up outside Bedlam the week of your show.
-You don’t have to print your own posters, however they can be useful for advertising around campus.
-  - **If putting them up in university buildings, you will need the EUSA stamp.** This can be obtained in the Potterrow Societies office.
-- A3 is a good size for posters (and the university won't allow anything larger) however experiment as you want since non-standard sizes can look more striking.
-- Get the cast and crew to help you distribute them. **Don't put your posters over other posters** (unless that event has finished).
-- Put some posters up around Bedlam.
-It's a good idea to have some posters up in the building a couple of weeks before your show goes up, even if it's not quite the finished article.
-- Printing takes time depending on how much you pay.
-Teviot Print Shop is quick but slightly pricey, and there are cheap companies online you can use, but remember to do it far enough in advance that they arrive in time.
-### Flyers
-- Flyers are most effective during Fringe and Freshers Week.
-- To be as sustainable as possible, think carefully about how useful flyers will be, where you will hand them out, and how many you will need.
-- **Flyers must include the same basic design elements as posters (see above).**
+### A couple of deadlines and timeline information:
+- Cast and production team lists are due within a week of your show being cast
+- You should submit a poster design to the marketing manager with adequate time for an A0 poster to be made for the front of bedlam.
+- Your show will be made public on the Bedlam page and EUSA site two weeks before opening night
+- You must send your show blurb and Facebook event cover to the marketing manager at least 16 days before opening night so your Facebook and EUSA event can go up in time.
+### Bedlam will provide:
+- A facebook event for your show (which producers will be made admins of)
+- An A0 poster in the red boxes outside bedlam
+- Access to Bedlam’s Instagram and tiktok on the week of the show
+- Bedlam will post trailers/cast lists on the facebook page
+- Bedlam’s facebook page’s cover photo will be changed to your show’s publicity the week of the show
+### What should your publicity include?
+As always if you have any specific questions don’t hesitate to get in touch with the marketing manager but as a guide please follow these rules:
+- **You must get all publicity checked and approved by the Marketing Manager before use.** This includes posters, flyers, trailers, cast lists and press releases.
+Please allow time for changes to be made if asked to make them.
+- The phrase: “The EUTC presents” or “The Edinburgh University Theatre Company Presents”
+- Correct ticket prices, (if you are unsure what there are contact the front of house manager at foh@bedlamtheatre.co.uk)
+- Both the EUTC and Bedlam logos (See the bedlam wiki, linked below)
+- Any specific requirements of your rights agreement
+### What Publicity should you make?
+Cast and Production team lists:
+- An artistic list announcing the cast and production team of your show
+- Drums up interest in the show early on
+- Make sure to make one for cast and one for production team, or to include them both in one
+- It is worth thinking about these straight away as they are due within a week of casting

+Posters:
+- You need to design a poster to go outside of Bedlam
+- Most people will hear about shows through social media so we advise you limit the number of posters you print to prevent waste
+- They should include all of the design elements listed above

+Putting posters up:
+- You need a EUSA stamp to put up posters in university buildings, these can be obtained in the Potterrow Societies office or on the reception desk in teviot
+- Don’t put posters up over official EUSA event posters as they will be removed
+- You’re more than welcome to put up posters around bedlam
+- Ask before you put them up in coffee shops, hairdressers etc.
+- Allow proper time for printing

+Flyers:
+- We strongly advise against using flyers as they’re not very effective and very unsustainable
+- The Front of House Manager won’t allow flyers to be left in Bedlam due to commitment to sustainability
+- If you still want to use flyers they need to include the basic design elements listed above and be approved by the marketing manager

+Facebook page/event cover photos:
+- These are to be sent to the marketing manager at least 16 days before the show opens so that they can update the facebook pages and make an event.
+- Dimensions:
+- Cover photo for the Bedlam page: 820 x 312 px
+- Event cover photo: 1920 x 1080
+- These need to include the basic design elements above

+Headshots:
+- These are a great way to advertise your show!
+- Although they don’t need to have anything on them, headshots caption need to include:
+- The EUTC presents “Title of Show” by Author of the Show
+- The dates and times
+- The ticket prices
+- The location
+- A link to the facebook event or EUSA ticketing website

 ### Other points
-- If you don't feel artistic, or are stuck with ideas or technical know-how, then there are plenty of people who can help with graphic design.
-The Marketing Manager will be able to help or suggest people to ask.
 - Getting the press in for interviews, previews, or reviews will help sell the show.
-Get information out early, typically at least two weeks before the show.
-Keep reminding press about the show.
+Get information out early, typically as soon as possible but at least two weeks before the show before the show.
+Keep reminding the press about the show.
-- Programmes are expensive and can be a drain on resources, but can help to enhance your audience experience and make good souvenirs. **If you do want to produce them, they must include ‘Edinburgh University Theatre Company Presents’ and both the EUTC and Bedlam Theatre logos.**
+- Programmes are expensive and can be a drain on resources, but can help to enhance your audience experience and make good souvenirs.
+If you do want to produce them, they must include ‘Edinburgh University Theatre Company Presents’ and both the EUTC and Bedlam Theatre logos.
+- [EUTC Wiki Marketing Resources](https://wiki.bedlamtheatre.co.uk/en/craft/producing/marketing).
+This is a great page that expands on the points highlighted in this section, including extra information about the Bedlam Instagram and TikTok accounts.
 ## 2.6 QUESTIONNAIRES
 ###### This section was reviewed by the Theatre Manager, Set Manager and Technical Manager.
 **Questionnaires are forms that your show team are required to fill out by 18:00 on the Monday before your Get In.** They are read by members of the Committee so they can support your show.